-- 9.5.1 The Trust is only able to fund the operating costs of recipients awarded funding under section 3(1)(c) of the Act.
-That is, the Trust cannot fund capital expenditure apart from at St John's College. - 9.5.2 However, the Trust has adopted the policy that expenditure on equipment valued less that \$2,000 and with a realistic useful life of less than 3 years is not considered capital expenditure. - 9.5.3 This equipment must, however, be used in the completion/delivery of the education approved by the Trust and not more that 5% of the funding approved by the Trust may be used for the purchase of such equipment.
+- The Trust has determined that only operating costs of recipients can be funded from then annual distribution from the Trust2. - 9.5.2 However, the Trust has adopted the policy that expenditure on equipment valued less that \$5,000 and with a realistic useful life of less than 3 years is not considered capital expenditure. - 9.5.3 This equipment must be used in the completion/delivery of the education approved by the Trust and not more that 5% of the funding approved by the Trust may be used for the purchase of such equipment.